The Poker Lab Rat

 All in all, sit-and-go tourneys are a great way to practice the skills necessary to win a big poker tournament.
 It is a mini-tournament that very closely simulates all the stages of a bigger, longer, uncut tournament.
 When I’m playing at Full Tilt Poker, I know that my practice will pay off not only for my charity (I donate all my online winnings to the Cancer Research and Prevention Foundation), but also in better results in the big tournaments.

-US players welcome at Full Tilt Poker>>You can play Phil and other top poker pros online at Full Tilt Poker.
+US players welcome at Full Tilt PokerIf you’re USA-based, like Phil, you can play some great online at Bookmaker Poker or BetOnline Poker.

 Pocket Pairs - Know Your Odds